rodrigogarcia92/covid-effect-on-institutions/README.md

 This project was developed in R.
-Please refer to the R-Markdown at: https://rodrigogarcia92.github.io/covid-effect-on-institutions/
+Please refer to the R-Markdown at: https://rodrigogarcia92.github.io/covid-effect-on-institutions/ Also, refer to the Power Point presentation for a brief overview of the project: presentation/Covid effects on institutional performance.pdf

 I couldn't upload the "Matricula_01.dbf" file, as it was bigger than 100MB.
 It can be downloaded in the Minedu ESCALE website: https://escale.minedu.gob.pe/uee/-/document_library_display/GMv7/view/6226837